BLBMS/block_found/README.md

 Too short a capture interval and marked pools that you don't actually mine on needlessly load the servers.
 Please also consider the economic aspect of pools and the environmental footprint.

 The program starts in a separate screen named 'block_found'.
-Newly found blocks are displayed on this screen on the fly, and are also recorded in a .list file for each type of coin separately.
+Newly found blocks are displayed on this screen on the fly, and are also recorded in a block_$COIN.list file for each type of coin separately.

 In the file, the blocks are sorted according to the block number - the most recent ones are the highest, and not according to the pool.